-Asian shares slip despite upbeat Japanese economic data
+World markets unnerved by Turkey’s financial turmoil

 - More Seattle-area home sellers lower list prices as market cools way down

-TRIBUNE-SINCLAIR: Tribune Media withdrew from its planned sale to Sinclair Broadcasting and said it will sue Sinclair for breach of contract.
-Both stocks had plunged in mid-July when the Federal Communications Commission expressed major concerns about the deal.
-Tribune rose 2.9 percent to $34.60 and Sinclair added 2.6 percent to $27.80.

-TESLA TUMBLES: Electric car maker Tesla sank 4.8 percent to $352.45.
-The stock surged 11 percent Tuesday, mostly because CEO Elon Musk tweeted that he was considering taking Tesla private.
-The Wall Street Journal has reported that the Securities and Exchange Commission has opened an inquiry into the wording and the method of Musk’s announcement, while Bloomberg News reported that the SEC had started an inquiry even before the tweet.
+ANALYST’S VIEWPOINT: “Officials are reportedly preparing stimulus measures in a bid to prop up growth, but these would simply exacerbate Turkey’s economic vulnerabilities and could ultimately tip the country into a full-blown crisis,” Capital Economics said in a commentary.

+JAPAN GDP: The world’s third-largest economy expanded at a 1.9 percent annual pace in April-June, rebounding from a 0.6 percent contraction in the previous quarter, the government reported.
+Quarterly growth was 0.5 percent, driven mainly by better-than-expected domestic demand.
+Trade exerted a slight drag on growth.
+“We see rising challenges for the economy due to waning consumer confidence and an uncertain global trade environment, which will weigh on growth in exports and investment,” Fitch said in an analysis.

-ENERGY: Benchmark U.S. crude oil lost 18 cents to $66.63 a barrel in electronic trading on the New York Mercantile Exchange.
-It dipped 0.2 percent to $66.81 a barrel in New York.
-Brent crude, the standard for international oil prices, gave up 15 cents to $71.92 a barrel.
-It lost 0.3 percent to $72.07 per barrel in London.
+ENERGY: Benchmark U.S. crude oil rose 13 cents to $66.94 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the standard for international oil prices, gained 21 cents to $72.28 a barrel.

+CURRENCIES: The dollar mostly rose as traders sought it out as a haven of safety.
+The euro was down against the dollar to $1.1455 from $1.1526.
+The dollar was flat against the yen, however, around 111.00 yen, after Japan’s report of strong second-quarter growth data.